dave-meyer/disco/new-example/README.md

 # DISCO custom examples

 This folder contains examples of how to use DISCO via Node.js scripts.
+This is mostly WIP, only the `training.ts` file has been adapted to run a simple server for testing.

 Running Disco on Windows might pose some challenges.
 If you run on Windows, it is recommended to use **WSL2**.